vitali87/identity_verification/README.md

 ## Jailbreak

 The model refused to extract person identity information from the image.
-So I had to jailbreak the model to extract the data.
-I understand this is probably meant for understanding if Fireworks AI vision models are susceptible to jailbreak.
+So I had to jailbreak the model to extract the data although I am not sure if this is the best approach.
+And I am not advocating for jailbreak as it is not a good practice.
+But I understand the reason for assigning this task might be to understand if the model is susceptible to jailbreak.

 ## Pydantic